 Offer your child (and their friends!) toys and other materials that foster imaginative play.
-For example, give them a box full of a thousand Lego bricks and allow them to build whatever comes to mind.
-Or, give them wooden blocks, plastic cups, fabrics, dolls, and other arts and crafts materials.
+One example is giving them a box full of a thousand Lego bricks and allowing them to build whatever comes to mind.
 Let their imagination run wild!

 Create space between you and your child.

 Allow your child the freedom to decide what they want to do during their free play time.
-Refrain from hovering over them; if you must observe them, observe them from a greater distance than usual.
+Refrain from hovering over them; if you must observe them, do it from a greater distance than usual.
 If your child gets into a dispute with another child, allow the two of them to work it out, and don’t step in unless it is absolutely necessary.

 Wince, don’t pounce.

 Your child might get hurt while playing freely, but that’s okay!
-Be there to hug them or provide a Band-Aid if necessary, but don’t try to prevent them from getting hurt altogether.
+Be there to hug them or provide a Band-Aid if necessary, but don’t try to prevent them from getting hurt.

 Create a culture of free outdoor play.